 - The Everyone group is restricted (no access to \WINNT\system32 or Web directories).

-- Web site root directory has deny write ACE for anonymous Internet accounts.
+- Web site root directory has denied write ACE for anonymous Internet accounts.

 - Content directories have deny write ACE for anonymous Internet accounts.